 The UN, for example, says climate change is the world’s top threat.
 But, they say, it’s “as much an opportunity as it is a threat, offering a chance to usher in a new age of green economics.”

 Energy Secretary Steven Chu says, “Virtually everyone that I know has gotten more alarmed in the last half a dozen years.”
 But how alarming can it be if it is the pretext for his $39 billion “clean energy projects” save-the-economy stimulus?
-Just last week Chu was in
+Just last week Chu was in Wisconsin lecturing on the win-win green jobs revolution.

 President Obama, too, makes the solution seem fun: “The nation that leads in the creation of a clean energy economy will be the nation that leads the 21st century global economy.”
 Cap-and-trade, he says, is “a jobs bill.”